 Identify Your Target Audience

-- Businesses—Restaurants, warehouses, hotels—are nightmares for pests.
+- Businesses—restaurants, warehouses, hotels—are nightmares for pests.
 A single bad Yelp review mentioning a cockroach can cost them thousands.
 These customers will pay top dollar for guaranteed prevention.

 Research Local Pest Issues